How I Bought a Fixer-Upper Fourplex for $1 Down: A BRRRR Case Study

 - Several people who said, “That is just a vacant lot now—the house is gone”

 But there were also people genuinely interested in selling, some more motivated than others.
-Of those 40, about 30 of them were interested in selling.
+Of those 40, about 30 of them were interested.

 For each interested caller, we recorded all the information we could about the property.
 To do this, we followed a simple script that I had prepared that allowed me to get all the basic information about the property so I could make a decision on whether or not it was worth pursuing.